Modesty (Corradini sculpture): Patronage

 This series of virtues was commissioned by Raimondo di Sangro who was the seventh Prince of Sansevero.
 Patronage is imperative in the art world and is meant to convey the visions of the person paying for the artwork.
 Raimondo was known for his interest in science and the arts.
 Raimondo acquired the church in the mid eighteenth century and transformed it into what is seen today.
 He was very particular about his ideas for the mausoleum and hired what he thought were the best artists to work on it.
 The visual theme of the Rococo movement is seen in the adorned building with a painted ceiling, marble tombs and relief sculptures.

 Veiled figures

 Corradini's interest in the veiled human form spanned his long career.
-His subjects were usually woman and often allegorical.
+His subjects were usually women and often allegorical.
 Early in his career, his works depicted heavily draped figures in a classical manner and then progressed to a thin, translucent layer of marble acting as a veil as he perfected his craft.
 An example of the latter and the work on which Corradini based Modesty is his Vestal Virgin Tuccia, sculpted in Rome in 1743.